Dire Straits: 1985–1986: Brothers in Arms and international success

 Dire Straits performed at Live Aid at the old Wembley Stadium (exterior pictured) on 13 July 1985, in between 13 dates at the nearby Wembley Arena.

 Additionally, in 1985, a group that set out from London to Khartoum to raise money for famine relief, led by John Abbey, was called "The Walk of Life".
 Dire Straits donated the Brothers in Arms Gold disc to the participants in recognition of what they were doing.

 The band's concert of 10 July 1985 at Wembley Arena, in which they were accompanied by Nils Lofgren for "Solid Rock" and Hank Marvin joined the band at the end to play "Going Home" (the theme from Local Hero), was partially televised in the United Kingdom on The Tube on Channel 4 in January 1986.
 (Although never officially released, bootleg recordings of the performance entitled Wembley does the Walk (2005) have been circulated.)

 In 1986, Brothers in Arms won two Grammy Awards and also won Best British Album at the 1987 Brit Awards.
 Q magazine placed the album at number 51 in its list of the 100 Greatest British Albums Ever in 2000.
 The album also ranked number 351 on Rolling Stone magazine's list of the "500 Greatest Albums of All Time" in 2003.
 Brothers in Arms is also ranked number 3 in the best albums of 1985 and number 31 in the best albums of the 1980s, and as of December 2017, the album was ranked the eighth-best-selling album in UK chart history, and is the 107th-best-selling album in the United States.
 In August 1986, MTV Europe was launched with Dire Straits' "Money for Nothing".

-1987–1990: First break-up
+1987–1990: Hiatus and first break-up

-After the Brothers in Arms tour ended, Mark Knopfler took a break from Dire Straits, and, during 1987, he concentrated on solo projects and film soundtracks.
+After the Brothers in Arms tour, Mark Knopfler took a break from Dire Straits, and, during 1987, he concentrated on solo projects and film soundtracks.
 Dire Straits regrouped in 1988 for the Nelson Mandela 70th Birthday Tribute concert, staged on 11 June 1988 at Wembley Stadium, in which they were the headline act.
-Guitarist Jack Sonni was unable to play the show as it coincided with the birth of his twin daughters, so Eric Clapton played rhythm guitar with the band, and during the set performed his hit "Wonderful Tonight" with them.
-Sonni and Terry Williams both officially left the band shortly afterwards.
+Guitarist Jack Sonni was unable to attend as it coincided with the birth of his twin daughters.
+In his place Eric Clapton played rhythm guitar with the band and during the set Clapton performed his hit "Wonderful Tonight" with them.
+This also concluded Sonni’s and Terry Williams’ time as members of Dire Straits.